 Break the antibiotic cycle.

-This is huge – so many babies & toddlers are spending most of their time in daycare centres filled with other small people with developing immune systems, poor personal hygiene & hands & mouths all over everyone…so the amount of colds & flus, gastro bugs, infections of all kinds can be just overwhelming.
+This is a huge issue when it comes to baby and toddler constipation.
+So many babies & toddlers are spending most of their time in daycare centres filled with other small people with developing immune systems, poor personal hygiene & hands & mouths all over everyone…so the amount of colds & flus, gastro bugs, infections of all kinds can be just overwhelming.
 In many cases parents need to work, & daycare is seemingly the only option.
 Sicknesses are perceived to be handled quickest using antibiotics so everyone can get back into care / work / school with minimal time off – but this is generally untrue for childhood infections, as the vast majority are viral – not bacterial.
-When we give a child a course of antibiotics, we are actually wiping out much of their natural defense & compromising their immune system greatly – so next bug that’s going around (i.e. Monday morning back at daycare), will be much more likely to cause them problems.
+When we give a child a course of antibiotics, we are actually wiping out much of their natural defence & compromising their immune system greatly – so next bug that’s going around (i.e. Monday morning back at daycare), will be much more likely to cause them problems.
 It is a vicious cycle, & daycare centres & antibiotics should be avoided wherever possible by those wanting to look after their children’s gut health (& therefore general health).
 Obviously go by your health professional’s recommendations & don’t ignore infections – BUT, please – if your Dr still prescribes antibiotics readily for childhood infections, you need to find a new doctor!!
-Damaged gut bacterial populations are a big cause of constipation, diarrhea, bloating, & IBS in both kids & adults…not to mention more cold & flu’s.
+Damaged gut bacterial populations are a big cause of baby and toddler constipation, diarrhea, bloating, & IBS in both kids & adults…not to mention more cold & flu’s.

 This is often a tricky one with little ones!
 Use a special cup (you may want to invest in a new one every few months if that makes a difference to the fussy drinker, or have a rotation system – either way, give them their own special bottle, cup or straw that they love to drink from – it can really help you to monitor fluid intake as well as encourage busy kids to drink on the go!
-In warmer months use smoothies, fresh juices (with veggies, not just fruits), coconut water, icy fruit slushies, frozen smoothie ice-blocks etc; in winter use soups, hot drinks like lemon & honey tea or yummy herbal teas like liquorice, hibiscus, rosehip, healthy hot chocolate or carob drinks (carob has no caffeine so ideal for younger kids, but is nice & sweet).
+In warmer months use smoothies, fresh juices (with veggies, not just fruits), coconut water, icy fruit slushies, frozen smoothie ice-blocks etc to help prevent baby and toddler constipation.
+In winter use soups, hot drinks like lemon & honey tea or yummy herbal teas like liquorice, hibiscus, rosehip, healthy hot chocolate or carob drinks (carob has no caffeine so ideal for younger kids, but is nice & sweet).

 Good Gut Bacteria Food.

 For babies & toddlers up until around 2.5 years of age, bifidobacteria is the dominant & most important strain of good gut bacteria – these guys are vital to ‘set the stage’ for a healthy gut microbiome all through life.
 Babies born via caesarian & those who’ve been predominantly formula fed will have much lower levels of these good bugs than those born vaginally & breastfed.
-A good baby / toddler specific probiotic with bifidobacteria can really help to correct the balance & improve ‘poo problems’ in young ones!
+A good baby / toddler specific probiotic with bifidobacteria can really help to correct the balance & prevent baby and toddler constipation!

 Just one episode of painful constipation can make toddlers scared to poo next time around & thus start to ’hold it in’, which makes the stool become harder (more moisture is reabsorbed by the body the longer the stool is ‘waiting’ to come out, so it will become less moist & therefore more painful to release).
 One hard poo can quickly become a bigger issue with fear of passing motions due to pain really complicating a physical problem with a mental aspect as well!
 Do not take constipation in little ones lightly – jump on it at the first sign to avoid escalation!